Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

 Bipolar Disorder and Substance Abuse

 Bipolar disorder is a mood disorder in which your teenager’s emotions fluctuate from elevation, joy, or irritability to depressive episodes.
-Also, bipolar disorder can be overwhelming and create disturbing mood swings that last for days or weeks.
-There is evidence that people with bipolar disorder have a higher risk of addiction, which may be related to neurobiological and genetic reasons.
+It can be overwhelming and create disturbing mood swings that last days or weeks.
+There is evidence that people with bipolar disorder have a higher risk of addiction, which may be related to neurobiological and genetic factors.

 Schizophrenia and Substance Use